 When the laws were changed, many states changed too.
 It’s now legal to bet online in nine US states, including New Jersey, Nevada and Iowa.

 In Canada, the laws are far more lax.
 As long as a gambling site is located in a different country, they can operate.
 It’s believed there are now over 200 online casinos offering services to Canada.
-Read more about real money online casino Canada here.
+Read more about online casinos for real money Canada here.

 The situation in Mexico is similar to Canada.
 Players can bet without breaking any laws, but it isn’t considered fully legal.
 Due to this lack of regulation, it has allowed untrustworthy sites to enter the market.

 Asia is a huge continent, consisting of 50 countries.
 A total of 16 of those countries have legalised online gambling.
 Despite that, the majority of countries do allow their citizens to bet online.

 In China, for example, online gambling is illegal, yet people still bet, using methods such as VPNs and cryptocurrencies to get around restrictions.